Library Research Sessions

 - Identifying useful keywords / search terms

-- Finding books and database articles
+- Finding books and ebooks in the library catalog

 - Evaluating the credibility of sources